 - All members of the campus community are strongly encouraged to be vaccinated.

 - UA will encourage vaccination with student incentive programs, support for individual decisions, and appeals to “Protect our Herd.”

 - Vaccinated individuals are not subject to quarantine protocols for mere exposure; and are not required to participate in “for-cause,” entry, or sentinel testing.

-- All students, faculty, and staff are asked to report their vaccination status at healthinfo.ua.edu/vaccine if vaccinated off campus.
+- All faculty, staff and student employees are asked to voluntarily report their vaccination status at healthinfo.ua.edu/vaccine.

 - UA encourages everybody to be educated and informed about the life-saving COVID-19 vaccines.

 - Unvaccinated individuals remain subject to increased public health guidelines.